AlexMehn/AlexMehn/README.md

 - 👋 Hi, I’m @AlexMehn
-- 👀 I’m interested in learning improve R
+- 👀 I’m interested in learning and improve R
+-  I'am working at a cancer registration center and using R to manage the output of the data.
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...